Sam Pittman: Head coach

 After the 2022 season, Pittman fired strength and conditioning coach Jamil Walker, while defensive backs coach Dominique Bowman and Arkansas mutually parted ways, with Bowman ending up as the DB coach at Temple.
 Pittman also lost other assistant coaches after the season, to include offensive coordinator Kendal Briles to the same position at TCU, defensive coordinator Barry Odom who became the new head coach at UNLV, tight ends coach Dowell Loggains became the OC at South Carolina, and linebackers coach Michael Scherer followed Odom to UNLV to be the DC.
 Pittman welcomed new coaches Dan Enos as OC, Travis Williams as DC and LB coach, Marcus Woodson as co-DC and safeties coach, Morgan Turner as TE coach, Deron Wilson as DB coach, and Ben Sowders as the new strength and conditioning coach.
+Arkansas began the season 2–0 with victories over Western Carolina and Kent State, but then proceeded to lose six straight games, culminating in an embarrassing 7–3 home loss to Mississippi State.
+OC Dan Enos was fired the following day, and WR coach Kenny Guiton stepped in as the interim OC for the remainder of the schedule.
+The highlight of the season was when Arkansas earned their first ever victory in Gainesville, Florida on November 4, beating the Florida Gators 39–36 in OT; but the team finished 4–8 and missed a Bowl game.